attila-lendvai/documentation/pen-and-paper.md

     24  decorate

-Now, put the numbered pieces of paper back into the hat and draw them out in a random order.
+Now, put the numbered pieces of paper back into the hat and draw them out again in a random order.
 Write down the sequence (with the ordinals) to **sheet one**.
 For example:
 ```
 index:   1, 2, 3, 4, 5, 6, 7, 8, 9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24